0xmichalis/nftbk/README.md

 ### JWT authentication support

-The server supports authenticating JWT tokens using the unified configuration file.
-Multiple JWT credential sets can be configured in the `[[jwt]]` section.
+The server supports authenticating JWT tokens.
+Multiple JWT credential sets can be configured in the `[[jwt]]` section of the server config.
+All credential sets in the config are considered valid and tried during authentication.

-Example JWT configuration in `config.toml`:

 ```toml
 [[jwt]]